for a great Second year!

-I am learning that writing a blog on a consistent basis is not so easy!
-I don’t necessarily mean because it’s a lot of work.
-I anticipated more work when I made the decision to start a blog and website.
-As you can imagine, it’s difficult to put your writing, your creative work, on the internet for the world to critique on a weekly basis.
+Thank you all for a great second year of blogging.
+As you can imagine, it’s difficult to share your writing – your creative work – on the internet for the world to critique on a weekly basis.
 Some critiques are difficult to hear.
 Other times, no one might respond at all.
 In a way, receiving no input can be even more challenging than receiving it.

 Below, I have shared some of my favorite posts from the last year about Montessori learning.
 Thank you for a great second year.
 It is hard to believe two years have already come and gone for Grumble!

 Grumble Services, LLC

 #1.
 Public Montessori (Part I)